AlfioEmanueleFresta/practical-one-time-pad/conclusion.rst

 Summary: Important points
 _________________________

-Strong cryptographic primitives exist, and the One-Time Pad cipher is one of these.
+Strong cryptographic primitives exist and the One-Time Pad cipher is one of these.
 Nonetheless, one should not be fooled into believing that strong primitives are enough to make strong systems.
 Strong primitives may also not have all of those properties that are nowadays expected from cryptosystems such as information integrity and provenance guarantee.

-Moreover cryptosystems, for each of their properties, are as strong as their weakest component and therefore need exhaustive analysis before being put to use.
+Moreover, cryptosystems, for each of their properties, are as strong as their weakest component and therefore need exhaustive analysis before being put to use.

 In fact, you should generally never try to build your own cryptosystem,